wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--mitre.md

 **Short description**

-When a rule has an ID technique that is not in Mitre database, the ID will appear in the alert.
+When a rule has an ID technique that is not in Mitre database, the ID will appear in the alert but a warning message will be generated.

 **Category**